bonnom/Micro-manager-Arduino/README.md

 Also the digital output is 3.3V, most devices that work with 5V input also work fine with 3.3V input but this is not guaranteed.

+## Advantages
+* Baudrate increased to 500 000, nearly 9 times the transferspeed between Arduino and Micro-Manager
+* Some Arduinos have a buildin DAC.
+This is only 3.3V out, amplification might be needed.

 ## Working Arduino boards:
 * Teensy 3.2 & 3.1
   - Seems to work fine, but more testing is needed